Git Push Changes to Remote

 You are working on different local branch named “develop”.
 You can push changes of develop branch to remote develop branch by executing command:

-Make sure you are on develop branch using git branch command.
+Make sure you are on develop branch using

 git push origin develop